slowmist/vechain-core-nodes-security-checklist/README-en.md

 ## core design of framework architecture

 1. Guarantee the high availability of BootNode list and deploy targeted defense approach.
-2. Compared to EOS framework, VeChainThor lowers the cost of single node adequately and increases the number of nodes, and guarantees the stability of MasterNode.
+2. Compared to EOS framework, VeChainThor lowers the cost of single node adequately, and increases the number of nodes, and guarantees the stability of MasterNode.

 ## core defense

 1. By default, HTTP API is closed.
 When it's necessary to open the HTTP，VeChainThor messes up the port and sets DDoS defense protection.
-2. VeCHainThor increases the number of BootNodes, and can guarantee high recoverability after DDoS attack.
+2. VeCHainThor increases the number of BootNodes, and is able to guarantee high recoverability after DDoS attack.
 3. MasterNodes that are exposed to public network, are deployed with some anti-DDoS attack defense system, making sure the stability of entire network.

 ## recommended general framework